$pp$ scattering at the LHC with the lepton pair production and one proton tagging: Conclusions

 The so-called survival factor takes into account the diminishing of the cross sections due to breaking of both protons occurring when the protons scatter with small impact parameter $b$.
 The survival factor decreases when the invariant mass of the lepton pair grows and for the elastic cross section at $W \sim 100$~GeV it approximately equals to $0.9$ according to Fig.~3 from~\cite{2106.14842}.

 Table~1 in~\cite{2009.14537} contains results for the cross section obtained by Monte Carlo simulation.
 From the first two lines of this Table it follows that the survival factor (the probability for the colliding protons to avoid strong interactions) decreases the cross section by approximately factor $1.5$.
+Here the values of cross sections for $S_\text{surv} = 1$ are the combined results of LPAIR and HERWIG event generators, and the results for the survival factor from papers~\cite{1410.2983, 1508.02718} are used.
+Results of SUPERCHIC4 code~\cite{2007.12704} which takes the survival factor into account are within one standard deviation, see the third line in Table~1.

 In the case of the elastic process, according to~\cite{2106.14842} the cross section is approximately 10\% less, while in the case of elastic-inelastic scattering the cross section is approximately 50\% less, see the lower left panel of Fig.~28 from Ref.~\cite{2107.02535}.

-We see that when survival factor is taken into account derived formulae are in agreement with experimental data at the level of 2--3 standard deviations.
-In case of elastic process survival factor is calculated in~\cite{2106.14842} and can be easily taken into account without resorting to Monte Carlo simulations.
-Whether calculations of survival factor for semi-inclusive process can be performed in the similar way is an interesting subject for further study.
+We see that when the survival factor is taken into account the derived formulae are in agreement with experimental data at the level of 2--3 standard deviations.
+In the case of elastic process, the survival factor is calculated in~\cite{2106.14842} and can be easily taken into account without resorting to Monte Carlo simulations.
+Whether calculations of survival factor for semiexclusive process can be performed in the similar way is an interesting subject for further study.

 Monte Carlo codes for photon-photon processes in UPC of protons and/or nuclei are presented in the recent paper~\cite{2207.03012}.